rjwalls/CS4401-notes/2099-01-08-basics_formatstrings.md

 challenges: format0 format1 format2 format3 format4
 ---

-In these notes, we introduce the concept of **string format vulnerabilities** and describe how they can be used to both leak information from memory and modify *arbitrary* locations with *arbitrary* values.
+In these notes, we introduce the concept of **format string vulnerabilities** and describe how they can be used to both leak information from memory and modify *arbitrary* locations with *arbitrary* values (i.e., a write-what-where primitive).
 In short, string format vulnerabilities offer opportunities beyond what is possible for a simple buffer overflow.

 ### What Happens When the Attacker Controls the Format String